Sheffield and Tinsley Canal

-The Sheffield & Tinsley Canal is a canal in the City of Sheffield, England.
+The Sheffield and Tinsley Canal (formally the Sheffield Canal) is a canal in the City of Sheffield, England.
 It runs 3.9 mi from Tinsley, where it leaves the River Don, to the Sheffield Canal Basin (now Victoria Quays) in the city centre, passing through 11 locks.
 The maximum craft length that can navigate this lock system is 61 ft 6 in with a beam of 15 ft 6 in.

 Early history

 Sheffield is on the River Don, but the upper reaches of the river were not navigable.
 In medieval times, the goods from Sheffield had to be transported overland to the nearest inland port – Bawtry on the River Idle.
 Later, the lower reaches of the Don were made navigable, but boats could still not reach Sheffield.
 Proposals to link Sheffield to the navigable Don at Tinsley (and so to the Rivers Ouse and Trent, and to the Humber and the North Sea) were made as early as 1697, but these came to nothing.

 By 1751 the River Don had been improved as far as Tinsley, but that was still 4 mi short of Sheffield.
 The River Don Navigation maintained a wharf at Tinsley, and in 1788 they employed a surveyor to maintain the road from there to the city.
 The first moves to make a navigable connection to the city took place on 4 July 1792, when a public meeting was held at the Cutlers Hall.
 Those present subscribed £8,450 for an extension by the Don company, who went away to cost the project.
 They also wanted to build a canal to Beighton and Eckington, where there was coal and supplies of water.
 When they presented a proposal three weeks later, it was for a canal from Sheffield to Brinsworth, near Rotherham, including a branch to Renishaw near Eckington.
 Meanwhile, the Dearne and Dove Canal project was underway, and doubts were expressed about the needs to serve a mining area once that came online.
 However, John Thompson, their engineer, thought that it would be difficult to supply enough water for the locks without a branch towards Eckington.

 A committee meeting was held in Sheffield on 6 December 1792, at which the Chesterfield Canal objected to the Eckington Branch, as they felt that coal in that area should use their canal, and the Duke of Norfolk agreed to terms, which were a lot higher than the committee had expected.
 They estimated that it would cost £46,292 for a 4 mi canal from Sheffield to Rotherham, with a 10 mi branch to Eckington and a further 2 mi branch to the Duke of Norfolk's colliery at Attercliffe Common.
 They recommended to the shareholders that they should implement the whole scheme, or that the Eckington Branch should be built by a separate subscription.
 A public meeting held on 15 January 1793 adopted the idea, including a separate subscription for the Eckington Branch, and the engineer Benjamin Outram was asked to produce a report.